-The US authorities in charge of enforcing the FCPA have set out the basic elements of what they consider to be an 'effective' anti-corruption compliance programme.
-Due to the active anti-corruption enforcement undertaken by the United States over at least the past 20 years, these elements have influenced the development of compliance standards by multinational bodies and other countries.
+The US authorities in charge of enforcing the FCPA have set out the basic elements of what they consider to be an 'effective' anticorruption compliance programme.
+Due to the active anti-corruption enforcement undertaken by the United States over at least the past 20 years, these elements have influenced the development of many of the compliance standards by multinational bodies and other countries that are discussed in this section.
 The US authorities initially provided this guidance through a series of annexes to specific investigation dispositions, which the agencies over time revised to add details based on issues identified by them and compliance professionals.
-The culmination of that effort is contained in the US agencies' publication A Resource Guide to the U.S. Foreign Corrupt Practices Act - the 'second edition' of which was issued in July 2020.
-The DOJ also has issued several versions of a quidance document (the most recent update was in June 2020) to help prosecutors evaluate the effectiveness of compliance programmes of companies under investigation.
-The guidance walks through a series of questions focusing on various programme elements and in some cases implies preferred responses, though the documents do not provide actual benchmarks.
+The culmination of that effort is contained in the US agencies' publication 'A Resource Guide to the US Foreign Corrupt Practices Act' - the second edition of which was issued in July 2020.
+The DOJ also has issued several versions of a guidance document (the most recent update was in June 2020) to help prosecutors evaluate the effectiveness of compliance programmes of companies under investigation.
+The guidance walks through a series of guestions focusing on various programme elements and in some cases implies preferred responses, though the documents do not provide benchmarks.

-Similarly, the UK Ministry of Justice in 2011 issued guidance regarding what it considers to be 'adequate procedures' for companies to put into place to prevent bribery; these are to be used to determine whether a company has a defence against a UK Bribery Act charge that it failed to prevent bribery by an associated person.
-More recently, in January 2020, the UK Serious Fraud Office (SFO) issued its own guidance on compliance programmes, which makes clear the SFO's expectation that companies under investigation must ensure that they can provide evidence of an effective, tailored, and risk-based compliance programme if they want to maximise their positions with respect to the SFO's prosecutorial decisions or their eligibility for a DPA upon the completion of the investigation.
+Similarly, the UK Ministry of Justice in 2011 issued guidance regarding what it considers to be 'adequate procedures' for companies to put into place to prevent bribery; these are used to determine whether a company has a defence against a UK Bribery Act charge that it failed to prevent bribery by an associated person.
+More recently, in January 2020, the UK SFO issued its own guidance on compliance programmes, which makes clear the SFO's expectation that companies under investigation must ensure that they can provide evidence of an effective, tailored and risk-based compliance programme if they want to maximise their positions with respect to the SFO's prosecutorial decisions or their eligibility for a DPA upon the completion of the investigation.